The Noble Park Pool is located at Bob Noble Park.

 The Noble Park Pool features a double slide and double diving board.
 It also has an accessible pool lift.
 Children must be completely potty trained to swim in the pool.
 A spray pad for younger children is available and requires the use of swim diapers for children who are not completely potty trained.
 See below for Noble Park Pool and Spray Pad Rules and Regulations.

 Follow Noble Park Pool on Facebook

-In addition to the fun of swimming lessons or just playing in the water with your friends, the Parks and Recreation Department offers several pool-related events such as Family Swim Nights on Friday nights and the Paducah Regatta.
+In addition to the fun of swimming lessons or just playing in the water with your friends, the Parks and Recreation Department offers several pool-related events such the Paducah Regatta and Dollar Days.
 For more information, call the office at 270-444-8508.

 The Noble Park Pool is available for reservation for $200 per hour (this includes lifeguards).
 Reservations are available on Fridays, Saturdays, and Sunday nights after the pool has closed to the public in full hour or half hour increments.
 Hours available for reservation are